‘Every citizen in British Columbia won’: court dismisses defamation suit against conservationists

 The experience buoyed Morse, who now, as president of the society, is vocally opposing a new development proposal by a different company in a small, 80-hectare forest in the Qualicum Beach greenbelt, which is filled with trees that form part of the the smallest and most at-risk coastal Douglas fir biogeoclimatic zone in British Columbia.

 But this time, Morse’s decision to speak up has landed him in hot water.

-In May, developers Richard and Linda Todsen, served Ezra Morse and the Qualicum Beach Preservation Society each individually with a libel claim.
+In May, developers Richard and Linda Todsen, served Ezra Morse and the Qualicum Nature Preservation Society each individually with a libel claim.
 Deborah McKinley, another local who runs a Facebook page called Concerned Citizens of Qualicum Beach, was also served.

 The suit alleges Morse was misleading in his outspoken advocacy against the project, damaging the reputation of Todsen Design and Construction through months of public criticism, including numerous posts on social media.

 Morse’s lawyer, Chris Tollefson, of the Tollefson Law Corporation and founder of the Pacific Centre for Environmental Law and Litigation, said the case is an example of a SLAPP suit, or a ‘strategic lawsuit against public participation,’ which can be used by companies to silence and out-resource opponents.

 On July 6, Tollefson filed a motion to dismiss the Todsens’ claim, using a fairly new B.C. law, the Protection of Public Participation Act, which was unanimously passed in 2019 and designed to protect free speech from intimidation lawsuits.
 Ontario, Quebec and B.C. are the only provinces in Canada with anti-SLAPP laws.